-Die erste Auflage des Tableau-Buchs ist auch schon fast verkauft.
-Daher stellt sich nun die Frage, ob es einen Nachdruck geben wird, oder ob es bereits Potential für eine zweite Auflage gibt.
+Die erste Auflage des Tableau-Buchs ist nun auch schon fast ausverkauft.
+Daher stellt sich jetzt die Frage, ob es einen Nachdruck geben wird, oder ob es bereits Potential für eine erweiterte zweite Auflage des Tableau-Buchs gibt.
 Um das zu entscheiden, freue mich auf Ihr Feedback!

 Last year I started lecturing a Data Analytics course at university (as part of an MBA program).
 In the meanwhile, I was refining the list of books that I highly recommend to read.
 Three of these books form the Data Journey!

 The Data Journey is a human-focused approach to understand the evolution of data storytelling, the power of visual analytics, and the impact of data from real-world business scenarios.

 1. Info We Trust: How to Inspire the World with Data